eiro/eiro.github.com/notes/web.md

     sudo aptitude install libwebsockets-dev &&
         make TARGET=~/bin/webpipe

-now need to play, now
+now need to play, now.  [this mojolicious gist](https://gist.github.com/jberger/4744482) is interesting as well as it shows the implementation of a client-side part.